matthew1000/gstreamer-cheat-sheet/rtmp.md

 GStreamer can receive an RTMP stream from an RTMP server.
 It can also send an RTMP stream to an RTMP server.

-If you need your own RTMP server, [the Nginx RTMP extension](https://github.com/arut/nginx-rtmp-module) works quite well though is no longer supported.
+If you need your own RTMP server, [the Nginx RTMP extension](https://github.com/arut/nginx-rtmp-module) works quite well.
+[Linode has a good NGINX RTMP installation guide.](https://www.linode.com/docs/guides/set-up-a-streaming-rtmp-server/)

 ### Play an RTMP stream